 Can Colorblindness Be Cured?

 Not as yet but it’s not so far away.
 Colorblindness is a genetic condition inherited mostly by men through the female line.
 I got mine from my Grandfather on my Mothers side.

 Experiments on monkeys using gene therapy have had positive results.
 Research is ongoing to see if it may be possible to correct colorblindness in people with a single injection.

 Corrective lenses are also worth a mention.
-You may have seen the videos online of colorblind people trying Enchroma glasses for the first time.
+You may have seen videos online of colorblind people trying Enchroma glasses for the first time.
 It’s intriguing.
-Everyone reacts with such amazement.
+Everyone reacts with amazement.